-You can restore the preinstalled software and drivers using the VAIO Care (page 26).
+You can restore the preinstalled software and drivers using the VAIO Care.
+To restore them, launch the VAIO Care (page 26) and then click Recovery & restore, Recovery, and Reinstall Applications and Drivers.

 See the help file included with the VAIO Care for more information.